2024 Solar Incentives Guide for Albuquerque, NM - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
-These financial incentives are in place to encourage more Americans to switch to renewable energy.
-Incentives may include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered by the federal government, while others are handled by the state of New Mexico or your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" refers to financial incentives put in place by solar companies and the government to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
+Incentives might include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are handled by the New Mexico government or by your utility company, county or municipality.
+Some broad categories of solar incentives include:

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement in place with your Albuquerque utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Albuquerque utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Albuquerque solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local Albuquerque solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
-Along with federal solar incentives, there are often state and local ones, too.
-These incentives may be provided by your county or municipality, or by the New Mexico government.
-Some are available for a limited time, while others are ongoing.
+Tax credits, rebates and more can be claimed at multiple levels.
+In addition to federal solar incentives, there are often state and local ones as well.
+Incentives might be provided by the state of New Mexico, or by your county or municipality.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Albuquerque